Dubai Traffic Alert: Accident On Key Road, Authorities Warn Motorists

-Dubai Police have warned motorists of an accident on a key road in the emirate on Sunday.
+The Dubai Police has warned motorists of an accident on a key road in the emirate on Monday.

-Taking to X, formerly known as Twitter, the authority informed residents of the incident on Sheikh Mohammed Bin Zayed Road.
+The authority took to X, formerly known as Twitter, to notify drivers of the collision between two vehicles on Al Khail Street, opposite Al Jaddaf.

 ALSO READ: